LunarLambda/libseven/doc/irq.md

 4. Writing the BIOS-specific IF-like variable at address 0x03FFFFF8.
 This is required for BIOS functions like [IntrWait] or [VBlankIntrWait] to work correctly.
-5. (Optional) Doing the required bookkeeping to enable nested interrupts.
+5. Doing the required bookkeeping to enable nested interrupts (optional).
-6. Calling the appropriate handler function for the requested interrupts.
+6. Calling an appropriate handler function for the requested interrupts.
-Usually this is done using a table of some kind.
+Usually this is done using a lookup table.
-7. Restoring any saved registers and returning to the BIOS interrupt handler.
+7. Restoring any saved registers and returning from the function.

 See [Writing an Interrupt Service Routine](./irq_handler.md) (TODO!) for detailed explanations of these steps.